 - Usually more expensive

-- Medication and therapy offered as treatments
+- Medication and therapy are offered as treatments

-- Patient is often given access to other treatment types which fluctuate from acupuncture and yoga classes to arts and crafts and financial assistance
+- Patient is often given access to other treatment types, which fluctuate from acupuncture and yoga classes to arts and crafts and financial assistance

 - Luxury and private facilities exist